Hectochlorin

 Hectochlorin is a lipopeptide that exhibits potent antifungal activity against C. albicans and a number of plants pathogens, as well as inhibiting growth of human cell lines by hyperpolymerization of actin.
-It was originally isolated from the filamentous cyanobacterium Moorea producens JHB, collected from Hector Bay, Jamaica, 1996, which is a strain also known for being the producer of other two potent biomolecules named Jamaicamide A and Cryptomaldamide.
+It was originally isolated from the filamentous cyanobacterium Moorena producens JHB, collected from Hector Bay, Jamaica, 1996, which is a strain also known for being the producer of other two potent biomolecules named Jamaicamide A and Cryptomaldamide.
 Due to its activity against plants pathogens, synthetic efforts elucidated the compound’s total synthesis in 2002.
-Moorea species are normally the main component of the dietary of some sea hares, which concentrate the cyanobacterial metabolites as a mechanism of defense from predators.
+Moorena species are normally the main component of the dietary of some sea hares, which concentrate the cyanobacterial metabolites as a mechanism of defense from predators.
 Therefore, in 2005, hectochlorin was re-isolated from the Thai sea hare Bursatella leachii, along with a new analogue, deacetylhectochlorin.
-Another reisolation of hectochlorin was reported in 2013, from another Moorea producens strain (RS05), isolated from the Red Sea, surprising in a non-tropical environment, as opposed to the other Moorea strains isolated before.
+Another reisolation of hectochlorin was reported in 2013, from another Moorena producens strain (RS05), isolated from the Red Sea, surprising in a non-tropical environment, as opposed to the other Moorena strains isolated before.
 The predicted biosynthesis of hectochlorin was published in 2007 and consists in a hybrid NRPS-PKS, with a hexanoic acid as start unit that becomes halogenated twice in the position 5, producing fairly rare gem-dichloro group, that along with two 2,3-dihydroxyisovaleric acid (DHIV) units compose a very interesting bioactive molecule.